Introduction from Tim Warrillow, CEO

-We are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
-Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to the implementation and enforcement of effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to working to ensure that there is no slavery or human trafficking in our supply chain or in any part of our business.
+Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to the implementation and enforcement of effective systems and controls to prevent and mitigate slavery and human trafficking from taking place anywhere in our supply chains.

-Our Social and Ethical Business Policy sets out the standards of employment that we expect our product and other major suppliers to conduct their business in line with.
-These standards are in accordance with the Ethical Trading Initiative Base Code and International Labour Organisation fundamental conventions, whilst covering human rights, anti-bribery and anti-corruption alongside health, safety, and environmental management systems.
-We require all product and major suppliers to sign up to this policy and to confirm annually that they are acting in accordance with it.
+Our Social, Ethical and Environmental Business Policy sets out the standards of employment that we expect our product and other major suppliers to conduct their business in line with.
+These standards include the Ethical Trading Initiative Base Code and are in accordance with International Labour Organisation fundamental conventions, whilst covering human rights, anti-bribery and anti-corruption alongside health, safety, and environmental management systems.
+We require all product and major suppliers to sign up to this policy and to periodically confirm that they are acting in accordance with it.
 We verify our supply chain working conditions via a combination of visits and self-assessment, using a risk-based approach.

 In addition, contractual commitments requiring compliance with the Modern Slavery Act are included in all new supplier contracts as they are signed.
 This includes obligations on suppliers to: comply with the Modern Slavery Act, conduct regular Modern Slavery risk assessments within their own supply chains, implement appropriate controls to prevent Modern Slavery, and notify Fever-Tree immediately if they become aware of any Modern Slavery within their supply chains.
 Suppliers that breach these obligations will face appropriate actions which could include termination.

-Our preliminary assessment is based upon geography, the goods or services purchased, supplier quality performance and the nature of the business transaction.
+Our preliminary assessment is based upon geography, the type of goods or services purchased, volume purchased, supplier quality performance and the nature of the business transaction.
 We understand that one risk area is in our product supply chains and that inherent risks lie in sourcing raw materials globally.
 Other risks identified include suppliers’ potential use of contractors and seasonal workers and as part of the supplier approval process it is required that suppliers have systems to manage and monitor providers of agency workers including procedures to ensure forced labour does not take place.